-- For a spicy chili, add extra jalapenos, diced green chilis, cayenne pepper, red pepper flakes or black pepper.
+- For a spicy chili, add extra jalapenos, diced green chili peppers, cayenne pepper, red pepper flakes or black pepper.

 - To enhance the tase of the chili, consider replacing some or all of the pinto beans or kidney beans with black beans.

-- Boost the flavor of your chili by adding these extra ingredients: garlic powder, onion powder, extra chili powder
+- Boost the flavor of your pot of chili by adding these extra ingredients and spices: garlic powder, onion powder, extra chili powder.

 - Adding ground pork or ground beef (or a combination of the two) is a great way to achieve great flavor.
 Even lean ground beef provides more flavor than other ground meat such as chicken or turkey.